302nd Airlift Wing

 The 302d Airlift Wing is an Air Reserve Component of the United States Air Force.
-It is assigned to Twenty-Second Air Force, Air Force Reserve Command, stationed at Peterson Air Force Base, Colorado.
+It is assigned to Twenty-Second Air Force, Air Force Reserve Command, stationed at Peterson Space Force Base, Colorado.

 The wing's mission is tactical airlift and airdrop.
 The wing also has the specialized mission of Modular Airborne Fire Fighting System, as well as an aeromedical evacuation mission, which was added in April 2008.
 It is assigned to Air Force Reserve Command, headquartered at Robins Air Force Base, Georgia.
 If it is called to active duty, the wing would become part of Air Mobility Command at Scott Air Force Base, Illinois.

 History

 Corollary unit and Korean War mobilization

 The May 1949 Air Force Reserve program called for a new type of unit, the Corollary unit, which was a reserve unit integrated with an active duty unit.
 The plan called for corollary units at 107 locations and was viewed as the best method to train reservists by mixing them with an existing regular unit to perform duties alongside the regular unit.
 The wing was activated at McChord Air Force Base, Washington in June as the 302d Troop Carrier Wing and conducted airlift training as a reserve corollary unit of the 62d Troop Carrier Wing until May 1950, when McChord transferred to Air Defense Command (ADC) and then the wing became a corollary of the 325th Fighter-Interceptor Wing, the new host wing at McChord.
 In August 1950, Continental Air Command (ConAC) transferred control of corollary units to the commands training the units and the wing was reassigned to ADC's Western Air Defense Force.

-The wing, along with all reserve corollary units was mobilized for the Korean war.
+The wing, along with all reserve corollary units was mobilized for the Korean War.
 The 302d was mobilized on 1 June 1951.
 Its personnel were used as fillers for other units, and it was inactivated a week later.